KhronosGroup/glTF/specification/README.md

 <a name="cameras"></a>
 ## Cameras

-Cameras define the viewport projection.
+Cameras define viewport projections.
 The projection can be perspective or orthographic.
+Cameras are contained in nodes and thus can be transformed.
+Their world-space positions can be used in shader calculations, and their projection matrices can be used in shader semantics auch as PROJECTION.

 Cameras are stored in the asset using the dictionary property `cameras`.
 Each camera defines a `type` property that designates the type of projection (perspective or orthographic), and either a `perspective` or `orthographic` property that defines the details.

-The following example defines a perspective camera with
+The following example defines a perspective camera with supplied values for Y field of view, aspect ratio, and near and far clipping planes.

 ```
 "cameras": {